Rukawuba/MVC-Boilerplate/README.md

 ### Additional Notes

 - This is a starting point.
 You can expand the application by adding more models, views, and controllers based on your specific needs.
-- Consider implementing features like user authentication, database access (if not already included), and validation for data input.
+- Consider implementing features like user authentication, database access, and validation for data input.
 - Explore ASP.NET MVC documentation and tutorials for a deeper understanding.

 ### Contributing